Free download · 24 pages · A4 PDF

 What is in the PDF

-Nineteen sections, structured for the working CISO or compliance lead who wants the directive's substance without wading through 73 pages of recitals and articles.
+Nineteen sections.
+Built for the CISO or compliance lead who needs the directive in plain words, not 73 pages of recitals and articles.

 - Executive Summary